Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Experiments

 \subsection{Metrics}

-Unlike traditional score-based IQA, evaluating the descriptive textual results of IQA is not trivial.
-Therefore, we adopt three different metrics for comprehensive evaluation.
+Unlike traditional score-based IQA methods, evaluating the diverse, descriptive, and textual results of multi-modal IQA methods is not trivial.
+Therefore, we adopt three different kinds of metrics for a comprehensive evaluation.

-\textbf{Accuracy}.
+\textbf{Accuracy, SRCC, and PLCC}.
 For \textit{comparison} task, we employ the accuracy metric.
-Our model produces diverse textual outputs, necessitating transformation to bi-classification results (\textit{i.e.}, Image A or B is better) for accuracy calculation, which is achieved through GPT-3.5.
-For users without GPT-3.5 access, we offer a pre-trained BERT~\cite{bert} for classification, with a high consistency level of 97.5\% with GPT-3.5.
+MLLMs usually produce diverse textual outputs, necessitating transformation to bi-classification results (\textit{i.e.}, Image A or Image B is better) for accuracy calculation.
+As described in the \textit{Task--2} part in \cref{subsec:dataset_construction}, we add the short answer prompt ``Answer the question using a single word or phrase'' during training, guiding \model to directly output bi-classification results.
+To further evaluate the alignment between the comparison results and human perception, we conduct pair-wise comparison and adopt voting method to convert the bi-classification results to quality scores.
+The quality scores are assessed using Spearman Rank Correlation Coefficient (SRCC) and Pearson Linear Correlation Coefficient (PLCC) following score-based IQA methods~\cite{LIQE, CLIP-IQA}.

-\textbf{GPT4-score}.
-For \textit{description} and \textit{reasoning} tasks, following~\cite{vicuna, llava}, we utilize the GPT4-score for assessment.
+\textbf{GPT-4 score}.
+For \textit{description} and \textit{reasoning} tasks, following~\cite{vicuna, llava}, we utilize the GPT-4 score for assessment.
 Specifically, we provide GPT-4 with all information in the human-labeled questionnaire as context.
 Then, we give GPT-4 both the model-generated response and the corresponding ground truth response.
 Based on the context, GPT-4 evaluates the helpfulness, relevance, accuracy, and level of detail of these two responses, and gives an overall score on a scale of 0 to 10, where a higher score indicates better quality.
-Finally, the relative score with regard to the ground truth response is reported as the GPT4-score.
+Finally, the relative score with regard to the ground truth response is reported as the GPT-4 score.

-\textbf{Reasonable-rate by human evaluators}.
-We observe that the GPT4-score exhibits excessive confidence in low-quality responses.
-In some cases, a fully wrong response even receives a GPT4-score over 60\% (see \supp).
-Consequently, for a more comprehensive evaluation, given both the images and responses, human evaluators label each response as reasonable or unreasonable.
-A reasonable response should adhere to three criteria: indicating major distortions, no severe mistakes, and logical self-consistency, which are detailed in \supp.
-The reasonable-rate serves as another metric to assess description and reasoning ability.
+\textbf{Reasonable rate by human evaluators}.
+We observe that GPT-4 score exhibits excessive confidence in some low-quality responses where a wrong response even receives a GPT-4 score over 60\% (see \supp).
+Thus, for a comprehensive evaluation, given both the images and responses, human evaluators label each response as reasonable or not.
+A reasonable response should adhere to three criteria: indicating the major one distortion, no severe comparison mistakes, and self-consistency (see \supp).
+The reasonable rate serves as another metric.